 Problems with overtime earnings occur depending on how much tax the employer withholds at the source.
 This can work one of two ways:

-- Source deductions are applied as if the employee remains at an average tax rate of 22.42 percent.
-The employee earned an additional $1,500 from overtime work but the employer only withheld $336.36 in taxes.
-This results in more money in the employee’s pocket every month; however there will be a large tax-bill of approximately $1,600 owing at tax time, resulting in an unhappy employee.
+- Source deductions are applied as if the employee remains at an average tax rate of 23.19%.
+The employee earned an additional $1,500 from overtime work but the employer only withheld $347.85 in taxes.
+This results in more money in the employee’s pocket every month; however there will be a tax-bill owing at tax time, resulting in an unhappy employee.

 - Payroll can, however, withhold a greater amount of tax at the source in the case of a bonus or overtime earnings.
-For this example let’s say the employer withholds 36 percent of the overtime wages, or $540 per month in taxes.
+For this example let’s say the employer withholds 36% of the overtime wages, or $540 per month in taxes.

-The employee is upset because $1,500 in overtime earnings resulted in just $960 in additional take-home pay.
-Extrapolate these deductions over 12 months and the employee pays $23,298 in taxes.
+In the second example, the employee is now upset because $1,500 in overtime earnings resulted in just $960 in additional take-home pay.
+Extrapolate these deductions over 12 months and the result is a fairly significant overpayment in taxes.

-The good news is that the employee gets an $856 refund at tax time.
+The good news is that the employee will get a refund at tax time.

 Origin of the next tax bracket myth